mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode-1.0.md

 Hence, differently from typical chaincode applications, curious Fabric peers can only handle encrypted data related to FPC Chaincodes.
 Ultimately, this mitigates the requirement for endorsing peers to be fully trusted for confidentiality.

 The design of FPC thus extends the existing model of privacy in Fabric, enabling the secure implementation of additional use cases.
-An example of a new use-case enabled by the first end-to-end secure realization of that framework, called *FPC Lite*, are privacy-preserving federated analytics over data owned by multiple mutually mistrusting organizations.
+An example of a new use-case enabled by the first end-to-end secure realization of that framework, called *FPC 1.0*, are privacy-preserving federated analytics over data owned by multiple mutually mistrusting organizations.

 FPC is available open-source on Github (https://github.com/hyperledger-labs/fabric-private-chaincode) as patch-free runtime extension of Hyperledger Fabric v2.2.